mfthomps/Labtainers/docs/labdesigner.md

                               of the timestamped sets of goal_ids, (see the 'matchany' discussion above).
                               The goal_id's cannot include any "matchacross" goals.
               'count_greater' The goal is true if the count of true subgoals in the list exceeds the given value.
+                              The subgoals are summed across all timestamps.
 The subgoal list is comma-separated within parenthesis.
               'time_before' - Both goal1 and goal2 must be goal_ids from previous *matchany* goal types.
                               Evaluates to TRUE if any TRUE goal1 has a timestamp that is before than any TRUE goal2